 Yukio Oikawa from Digimon Adventure 02.
 Growing up as a lonely boy in a unforgiving world, the only friend he ever had was Cody Kida's father.
 During their youth, they became the very first humans ever to discover the Digital World, and they together promised that they would one day travel to it.
 Of course, fate decided to be a mean bitch one day and killed off Hida during his line of duty as a police officer before it could happen, leaving Oikawa with no one else in the world but his promise.
 Depressed and lonely, he became a easy target for Myotismon's ghost to possess, who promised him that he would help him to get to the Digital World and fullfill his promise to Hida...at the expense of everything and everyone else.

 Gatomon from Digimon Adventure, being the willing servant of a wannabe Multiversal Conqueror, sarcastic, ruthless, disparaging people, and smacking dogs.
+She's introduced to the heroes by kicking four of five Champion-level Digimons' asses singlehandedly and enjoying it.
 Then we learn that she was tormented and enslaved by her Bad Boss, but it doesn't make up for the fact she is callous.
-Then shortly afterwards, she discovers her true self, pulls a Heel Face Turn, and becomes an non-jerkass Woobie.
+Then shortly afterwards, she discovers her true self, pulls a Heel-Face Turn, and becomes an non-jerkass Woobie.

 Kyo to a lesser extent.
 While not as bad as Akito in terms of Jerk Assery, he still came across as an asshole to everyone in the first few episodes.
 But then again, would you be a nice guy if you were the family outcast, your mother committed suicide because of you, your father resented you because of said suicide, and then got Tohru's mother, a woman who acted very motherly towards you, killed (not intentionally, mind you) because you'd risk exposing your secret?